 Inside the East Gate and looking up to reveal the corbelling.

-The comparable view in the Western Gate: a trace of a coffered wooden ceiling remains.
+The comparable view in the Western Gate: a bit of a coffered wooden ceiling survives.

-The main avenue west from the Bayon to the Western Gate.
+The main avenue from the Bayon to the Western Gate.

 The northeast prasat chrung, one of four "corner shrines."